Auphonic Review 2026 - AI Audio Enhancement

 Noise & Reverb Reduction

 Automatically analyzes and optimizes frequency spectrum for each speaker with time-dependent EQ profiles.
-Removes sibilance (De-Esser) and plosives (De-Plosive) while creating clear, warm, pleasant sound.
-Includes Bandwidth Extension to recover high frequencies from low-bitrate/archival recordings.
+Removes sibilance (sharp 's' sounds) and plosives ('p', 'b' sounds) while creating a clear, warm, and pleasant voice tone without manual EQ adjustments.

-Detects and removes silent segments, coughs, throat-clearing, sneezes, and filler words ("ah", "uhm", "mh", "ähm") in 80+ languages.
-Provides cut lists for manual review in Audio Inspector or export to external editors.
-Works on both single and multitrack productions.
+Detects and removes silent segments, coughs, throat-clearing, sneezes, and filler words (ah, uhm, mh, ähm) in multiple languages.
+Provides editable cut lists for manual review in Audio Inspector or export to external editors.

 Auphonic User Reviews